D3xter1922/Project-Snapify/README.md

 ## The Different Functionalities of Snapify are:
 ### 1. Snapatar for Games-
-         Owing to its application ,this snap finds its use in the social media and content sharing space as well ,i.e., Snapatar for Social meda and content shairng
+         Owing to its application ,this snap finds its use in the social media and content sharing space as well ,i.e., Snapatar for Social media and content shairng
 ### 2. Snapatar for Social meda and content shairng-
 ### 2. Snapomoto